marciofrayze/todo-vanilla-js/README.md

 # TODO Vanilla JS

-A simple TODO example using vanilla JS but featuring HTML import and web components.
+A simple TODO example using vanilla JS but featuring HTML import and Web Components.

 Please use Google-Chrome.
 No polyfills are provided so it may not work on other browsers (yet).